Nthabi9/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that deletes all the regular files(not the directions)with a .js extension that are present in the current directory and all its subfolders
+A script that prints "Hello,World",folloewd by a new line to the standard output